craigshoemaker/where-are-you/readme.md

 Get location information about your device by pressing the **Watch Location** button.

-> **Note:** If you are on a mobile device, you may need to enable location services for your browser before you can get location information and pop up windows to see the map.
+> **Note:** If you are on a mobile device, you may need to enable location services for your browser before you can get location information.
+You also may need to allow browser pop up windows to see the map.